-- Pseudarthrosis: One of the bones that is used to fuse the spine into place does not fuse properly, which can lead to mild discomfort, and an unsuccessful correction, which could require further surgery.
+- Pseudarthrosis: One of the bones used to fuse the spine into place does not fuse properly, leading to mild discomfort and an unsuccessful correction, which could require further surgery.

 - Infection: If this happens, it is usually treated with antibiotics.